 This decision will largely depend on how much dental care you need and what value you place on the peace of mind that comes from knowing you (and your family) are insured.
 Tooth decay and dental accidents don't discriminate by profession!

-TDP insurance covers a relatively high percentage of costs for the majority of basic and complex procedures, when compared to commercially available insurance policies for families and individuals.
+TDP insurance covers a relatively high percentage of costs for the majority of basic and complex procedures when compared to commercially available dental cover insurance policies for families and individuals.
 Premiums are fairly competitive, particularly if you qualify for the 60% discount.
+Read more about family insurance policies here.

 If you compare TRDP insurance with standard private dental insurance you'll probably find that the co-insurance terms are more favorable with TRDP.
 There is also no age limit, as there is with some senior dental insurance.
 The annual maximum, however, is not as high as with some other dental plans.